STORMWORKS Chapter “Jazz-Orchestra” Overview

 With great Love and respect, this small work is offered.
 Godspeed!
 Stephen Melillo, Composer

-Click Here for Persusal Score
+Click Here for Perusal Score

 Click Here for a MIDI Demo (This includes an optional pre-recorded Er Hu and other instruments.
 The piece can be played by Strings alone.)

 The Khmer Cultural Development Institute- Kampot Traditional Music School, for Orphaned and Disabled Children, "Profoundly Thanks Composer Stephen Melillo for his Wonderful Composition in Homage to the Art of Shadow Puppets".
-Resources: https://kcdi-cambodia.org/about-us/ https://kcdi-cambodia.org/cambodian-arts/

 Suite IV, Allemande by JS BACH